Trusted advisors on major NHS Trust Mergers, Insolvencies and Reorganisations

-Blake Morgan has a national reputation as effective legal advisers in major NHS Trust Mergers and Reorganisations including Insolvencies.
+Blake Morgan has a national reputation as effective legal advisors in major NHS Trust mergers and reorganisations including Insolvencies.

 Main Areas Of Practice

 We advise on public engagement and consultation processes ahead of any Trust merger or reorganisation.
 Our experience shows the vital importance of this engagement to test and develop public support and address concerns about service changes and access to services, including when defending JR proceedings about mergers.

 We have considerable experience managing workforce transfers in Trust mergers and reorganisations.
 Using our deep knowledge of Cabinet Office Codes and TUPE principles we help NHS Trusts plan and execute major workforce transfers, including liaison with workforce representatives, and more formal legal due diligence and advice on workforce reorganisation.

 We have well developed processes for reviewing and completing asset and contract transfers.
 Using commercial due diligence skills we are experienced in providing straightforward reports and processes for assessing the risks around asset and contract transfers and the formal processes needed to complete such transfers.